Don (franchise): Reception

 Mumbai Mirror's Mayank Shekhar gave the remake a rating of 3 out of 5.
-He did criticise the treatment of certain scenes in comparison to the original, though.
+He criticised the treatment of certain scenes in comparison to the original.

 The remake of the film in 2006 was titled the same Don, was a hit.
 The sequel to the 2006 film was released in 2011 as Don 2 and it was also a hit.